Register a Snowflake Connection

 • Immuta permission: APPLICATION_ADMIN

-• Snowflake permissions for the user registering the connection and running the script:
+• The Snowflake user registering the connection and running the script must have the following privileges:

 • CREATE DATABASE ON ACCOUNT WITH GRANT OPTION